-Appropriate pre-project models for various seasons will be created from the most recent North American Electric Reliability Corporation (NERC) Multi-Regional Modeling Working Group (MMWG) and internal LG&E/KU Base Case Series to perform the study.
-A set of at least 4 preproject models without the new GI will be developed, including a summer peak and a winter peak model coincident with the start-date of the proposed generator and a summer peak and a winter peak out year models as appropriate.
-In addition, a near-term summer off-peak load model and/or a winter off-peak load model appropriate for evaluating off-peak issues will be developed if requested by the Ad Hoc Study Group.
-To the extent practical, models available from recent GI studies or from the LG&E/KU planning study will be utilized.
-The anticipated transmission configuration will be based upon the latest approved LG&E/KU Transmission Expansion Plan (TEP).
+Pre-project models for various seasons will be created from the most recent North American Electric Reliability Corporation ("NERC") Multi-Regional Modeling Working Group ("MMWG") and internal LG&E/KU base case series to perform the study.
+A set of pre-project models without the new GI will be developed, including a summer peak, a winter peak model coincident with the start-date of the proposed generator and a summer peak and a winter peak out year models as appropriate.
+A near-term and out year off-peak load model will be used when such model becomes available in a model series from an ITO approved TEP.
+To the extent practical, models available from recent GI studies or from the LG&E/KU Transmission Expansion Plan ("TEP") will be utilized.
+The anticipated transmission configuration will be based upon the latest approved TEP.